jsovalles/stori_summary_transaction/README.md

 - Request:
     - Headers:
         - Content-Type: multipart/form-data
+        - account-id: (Required) - The account ID for the user we want to send the email.
-    - Body: Form data with a file field named "file".
+    - Body: Form data with a file field named "file" - The uploaded .CSV file.
 - Response:
     - Status Code:
         - 200 OK - Successful uploaded and email sent.